opencv/opencv/modules/core/doc/utility_and_system_functions_and_macros.rst

 -----------------
 .. ocv:function:: bool useOptimized()

-    Returns status of the optimized code use
+    Returns the status of optimized code usage.

-The function returns true if the optimized code is enabled, false otherwise.
+The function returns ``true`` if the optimized code is enabled.
+Otherwise, it returns ``false``.